Consul 1.10 Is Now Generally Available

 Deploy Consul Service mesh for Kubernetes, VMs, or any environment

-Consul for Kubernetes
+Consul on Kubernetes

 Consul service mesh works on any Kubernetes distribution, connects multiple clusters, and supports VM-based applications.
 Consul CRDs provide a self-service, Kubernetes native workflow to manage traffic patterns and permissions in the mesh.